pmitros/TemplateXBlock/README.md

 TemplateXBlock
 ==============

+Ignore this. startnew.py in the xblock-sdk repo is probably what you're looking for.

 This is a wizard which will create a new XBlock for you.

 To use, first set up xblock-sdk: